privussec/securvid_mobile/README.md

 ## Acknowledgements

 Jitsi Meet started out as a sample conferencing application using Jitsi Videobridge.
-It was originally developed by ESTOS' developer Philipp Hancke who then contributed it to the community where development continues with joint forces!
+It was originally developed by ESTOS' developer Philipp Hancke who then contributed it to the open source community where development continues to this day.